hytu99/hytu99.github.io/source/_posts/2019-10-06-deep-code-search.md

 **Embedding:** a technique for learning vector representations of entities.

-**Word Embedding:** It represents words as fxed-length vectors so that similar words are close to each other in the vector space.
+**Word Embedding:** It represents words as fixed-length vectors so that similar words are close to each other in the vector space.

 **Sequence Embedding:** Use RNN.
 The embedding vector of the sentence is summarized from the hidden states $h_1, ..., h_T$（select the last state or use maxpooling）.